-No structure may be located nearer than twenty-five (25) feet from the front property line except for designated cul-desac lots, which have a twenty (20) foot setback.
-There is established a twenty (20) foot wide servitude along the street right of way of each lot reserved for use by the developer for installing, repairing and maintaining lights, street drainage, irrigation, water. sewer, telephones, cable, electrical, gas or other utilities (Figure 5).
+No structure may be located nearer than twenty-five (25) feet from the front property line except for designated cul-de-sac lots, which have a twenty (20) foot setback.
+There is established a twenty (20) foot wide servitude along the street right of way of each lot reserved for use by the developer for repairing installing. and maintaining street lights, drainage, water, irrigation, telephones, cable, sewer, electrical, gas or other utilities (Figure 5).